Sharwin24/Image-Manipulation-and-Enhancement/README.md

 operations using the <code>IOperation</code> interface, and in order to implement a new operation, an extension of the <code>IOperation</code> is all that's needed.
 Thus, the model can remain unchanged while new operations are added.

+### The <code>IMultiLayerModel</code> package

+The <code>IMultiLayerModel</code> interface is an extension of the
+<code>IStateTrackingIMEModel</code> interface.
+It also offers the ability to maintain multiple
+layers for a group of images to be edited separately.
+The interface offers methods to edit a layer's image, to add/remove/swap and get layers.
+It also provides functionality to set the current working layer.

+### The <code>MultiLayerModelImpl</code> class

+The implementation of the MultiLayerModel interface.
+This class implements the interface's methods and offers its use to the user.

 ## The <code>Matrix</code> package